Dick Vosburgh: Career

 As a lyricist, he had a reputation for being meticulous about the use of words and rhymes, and having a huge knowledge of the Hollywood and Broadway classic musicals.
 He wrote three West End musicals: the pastiche A Day in Hollywood/A Night in the Ukraine with composer Frank Lazarus (1979), Windy City (with Tony Macaulay, based on The Front Page, 1982) and A Saint She Ain't (with Denis King, 1999).

-His greatest success was the Marx Brothers-parody musical comedy A Day in Hollywood/A Night in the Ukraine for which he wrote book and lyrics.
+His greatest success was the Marx Brothers-parody musical comedy A Day in Hollywood/A Night in the Ukraine for which he wrote the book and lyrics.
 It started at a small fringe theatre, The New End in Hampstead, London and was an immediate hit.
 It soon transferred to the West End, running at the Mayfair Theater and was produced on Broadway the following year, 1980, in a significantly reworked version.
 It was a hit on Broadway, running for two seasons.
-It was this show that earned Vosburgh his three Tony nominations (Best Musical, Best Book of a Musical and Best Score (with composer Frank Lazarus)).
-Overall the show got 9 Tony nominations and won 2.
+It was this show that earned Vosburgh his three Tony nominations (Best Musical, Best Book of a Musical and Best Score Frank Lazarus).
+Overall the show got nine Tony nominations and won two.
 The original Broadway cast recording was nominated for a Grammy, earning Vosburgh his Grammy nomination.

 In an article for the Times in 1982, Jane Ellison calls him 'a compulsive worrier, perfectionist and master of the wisecrack'.
 In the same article Dick says of himself:

 "Television is not the ideal place for a Virgo to work.
 In fact, I am a Virgoan son of a Virgo, which is much much worse.
 I must be the most nit-picking person ever born - I sat up all night writing a speech for the wedding of one of my daughters.
 On stage, you can see the actors say your lines and you have a better chance to make them better next time.
 On television, you're reduced to clawing the screen."

 He wrote many obituaries of comedians and B-movie actors for the Observer and The Times.

 According to writer Garry Chambers, "When you were told you were working with such a [difficult] person again, he would say 'Be sure to give him my loathe.'"

 He also created the radio show of good songs from flop musicals Tunes the Backers Whistled While Jumping Off the Roof.